txt/plm19/doc/memory.md

 - Not necessarily.
 A variety of algorithms allow garbage collection to proceed concurrently, incrementally, and (for some definitions of the term) in "real time".
 There are incremental garbage collectors that work with C and C++, for instance.
 - Also,
 memory has become so cheap that garbage collectors have been applied to very-large heaps.
 For very many applications modern garbage collectors provide pause times that are completely compatible with human interaction (pause times less than a fraction of second).
-- Also, also, if memory leaks cause crash then _not_ doing garbaage collection seems infinitely slower.
+- Also, also, if memory leaks cause crash then _not_ doing garbage collection seems infinitely slower.

 Can I use garbage collection with C or C++?